New Entrance Welcome Panel -2015

 Working with Donor partners Peninsula Open Space Trust and Save The Redwoods League, the Foundation is working to build a replacement structure to maintain the look and feel of the original structure.
-The old structure was demolished in 2014 and after a lengthy iteration in of the construction package, work started inn early April, 2016 and is planned for completion In August.
+The old structure was demolished in 2014 and after a lengthy iteration in of the construction package, work started inn early April, 2016 and was completed mid-Oct 2017

 For the latest news, click here.

 For many visitors to State Parks, the memories of a campfire program led by an Interpetive Specialist, perhaps serving S’mores, last a lifetime and help form family bonds with California and our natural resources.
 Campfires allow Parks to achieve their educational objectives while visitors enjoy the campfire.

 The existing Campfire Center at Portola Redwoods State Park, built in 1957, is located in a beautiful Redwood grove adjacent to the campground, the Ramada site, and the Point group campground.
 While the Redwood seating may be used for a few more years the stage area and the audio visual equipment and lighting have come to the end of their useful lives.

 Donors and Parks plan to replace to replace the stage area, audio visual equipment and lighting as the first phase of a project which will eventually include upgrades for accessibility and replace the aging Redwood seating.
 Near term the audio-visual equipment will be upgraded.